--- Economical Advantages : Because it uses locally available materials, and uses renewable sources of power like solar, hydro and wind.
+-- Economical Advantages: It uses locally available materials, and uses renewable sources of power like solar, hydro, and wind.

--- Environmental Advantages : Like improved air and water quality, reduced carbon emissions.
+-- Environmental Advantages: Like improved air and water quality, and reduced carbon emissions.

 The advantages of green architecture are countless.
 According to TERI estimates, if all buildings in Indian urban areas are made to adopt green building concepts, India can save more than 8,400 megawatts of power, which is enough to light 550,000 homes a year!

 There are five essentials that go into making a building green.
 Let’s see what these are and how they are implementable:

 -- Sustainable Site Design: Preserve key environmental elements to create a minimum urban spread and minimize needless destruction of urban land.

 -- Water Quality And Conservation: Preserve the natural water cycle of the area.
 Develop and implement water harvesting to minimize dependence on local supply.

 -- Energy and Environment: Maximize the use of renewable energy and other low-impact energy sources.
 Building performance should exceed the minimum International Energy Code (IEC) compliance level by 30-40%.